iarna/lua-to-json/README.md

 ```

 Actual code will result in errors, as will identifiers outside of the
 left-hand-side of assignments.
-The LUA parser is provided by
+The Lua parser is provided by
 [luaparser](https://npmjs.com/package/luaparser).
 The evaluator is provided
 by this module, and may be incomplete as yet.